JunMa11/MICCAI-OpenSourcePapers/README.md

-**Any contributions are welcome!
-Such as arxiv PDF link, new released code and so on.**
+**Any contributions are welcome, e.g., new released paper and code.**